Klipper3d/klipper/docs/Measuring_Resonances.md

 Recv: // adxl345 values (x, y, z): 470.719200, 941.438400, 9728.196800
 ```

+If you get an error like `Invalid adxl345 id (got xx vs e5)`, where `xx`
+is some other ID, it is indicative of the connection problem with ADXL345,
+or the faulty sensor.
+Double-check the power, the wiring (that it matches
+the schematics, no wire is broken or loose, etc.), and soldering quality.

-Try running `MEASURE_AXES_NOISE` in Octoprint, you should get some baseline
+Next, try running `MEASURE_AXES_NOISE` in Octoprint, you should get some
-numbers for the noise of accelerometer on the axes (should be somewhere
+baseline numbers for the noise of accelerometer on the axes (should be
-in the range of ~1-100).
-Note that this feature will not be available if
+somewhere in the range of ~1-100).
+Note that this feature will not be
-`numpy` package was not installed (see
+available if `numpy` package was not installed (see
 [Software installation](#software-installation) for more details).

 ## Measuring the resonances